 The Group expects to limit the impact of the COVID-19 crisis on the Group’s operating profit, mainly due to the nature of its business (over 70% in regulated or semi-regulated sectors).
-On the one hand, the crisis slowed some construction sites and consequently the investments planned, a delay that we expect to recover during the year; on the other hand the Group will incur emerging costs related to the extraordinary situation, a slowdown of the efficiency projects and a partial reduction in sales volumes.
-It is estimated that, if there are no further lockdowns in the second half of 2020, the impact on the EBITDA at the end of the year generated by COVID-19 will be equal to € 15 million.
+On one hand, the crisis slowed some construction sites and, consequently, the investments planned.
+On the other hand, the Group is incuring emerging costs related to the extraordinary situation, a slowdown in efficiency projects and a partial reduction in sales volumes.
+With the current visibility, it is estimated that the impact of COVID-19 on end-of-year EBITDA will be € 15 million.

 On the basis of the recent ARERA provisions and of the corporate measures adopted to mitigate the economic and social impacts resulting from the crisis, at the end of the year, the Group will report an effect on the working capital of € 80 million following the interruption of new actions to suspend/reduce supplies (gas, electricity, water and district heating).
 Owing to the possible liquidity problems in the customer portfolio, the Group has already increased bad debt provisions due to the valuation of expected losses of € 25 million.
 These assumptions are in line with the assumption that no further lockdowns will occur.

 The previous shutdown of activities and the continuation of containment measures will lead to a partial recovery in demand and prices compared to the previous year.
 However, as far as energy activities are concerned, during 2020, the Group carried out a series of actions that will enable it to mitigate the impact of the crisis.
 We expect to be able to seize the potential of the customer portfolio through a recovery of unit margins thanks to the commercial strategies implemented and the increase in the customer base in combination with practical management of the thermoelectric plants.